Dvalmont07/INVOICE_GEN/README.md

 ## Description

-- This project aims to give a easy to use system to generate invoice into a PDF document
+- This project aims to give an easy-to-use system to generate invoices into a PDF document

 ## Table of Contents